Bad Design 2

 Analyst Mike Wallace of UBS Securities is probably not a household name to even the nerdiest family.
 I doubt his parents remember who he is.
 They likely purged all memories of their son after reading one too many of his astounding stupid predictions about the video game market.
 I don’t know Mike Wallace, so I can’t say he is a bad guy, but if he doesn’t do anything besides come up with predictions and projections he changes every few months, he makes too much money.

-In a recent GameSpot news article, Wallace predicts that the Xbox 2 will maintain its lead over the other new generation systems. → What can change the nature of a post?
+In a recent GameSpot news article, Wallace predicts that the Xbox 2 will maintain its lead over the other new generation systems. → Eh, I’ve got nothing better to do.

 Bad Reviews